Band brakes are fairly popular in Japan. Other articles about brakes may be reached through this table of contents.

 Creative Commons Attribution-Share Alike 3.0 Unported license.

 A bicycle band brake is not intended to be self-locking, but it is self-actuating -- the length and coefficient of friction of the band are chosen to multiply the force from the cable pull by a calculated amount.
 The drum turns clockwise as seen in the photo, and so it also tries to pull the band clockwise.
-A light pull on the lever as 3 o'clock results in tension on the band which increases counterclockwise all the way around the band to the stop at 4 o'clock.
+A light pull on the lever at 3 o'clock results in tightness of the band against the drum which increases clockwise all the way around the band from the stop to the lever.

 To remove a band brake, remove the wheel from the bicycle, remove the locknut and the shell, and insert pins (metal rods) into a vise and into two holes opposite one another in the drum.
 Rotate the wheel backwards to unscrew the drum.